About us

 Short facts about Söderenergi

-• produces approximately 2500 GWh of district heating (A normal year)
+- Produces approximately 2,500 GWh of district heating in a normal year.

-• produces 500 GWh of electricity (A normal year)
+- Produces approximately 500 GWh of electricity in a normal year.

-• was formed in 1990, see our film Söderenergi the story – being part of the ecocycle
+- Was established in 1990.
+Watch our film Söderenergi the story – being part of the ecocycle

 Our business idea